What is UI/UX Design? Difference between UI and UX Design

 Collaboration | Work closely with developers to ensure designs are feasible and user-friendly | Collaborate with designers to ensure designs are accurately implemented and functional |

-In practice, UX/UI Designers and Developers work together throughout the development lifecycle to ensure the final product meets both design and technical requirements.
-Their collaboration is essential for creating intuitive, visually appealing, and functional digital experiences.
+In real life, UX/UI Designers and Developers collaborate equally while a project is being worked on, to assure the final product fulfills both design and technical expectations.
+Their work together is a vital mechanism to bring out intuitive, visually compelling, and usable digital experiences.

 UI/UX Developer vs Front-end Developer